 How To Avoid A Beginner Backpacker Shit Show

 We go backpacking.
 A lot.
 And these days we pretty much have it down to a science.
-It wasn't always this way, though- we made some amateur backpacking mistakes when we first started out, fumbling around in the proverbial dark for some sort of light switch to show us the correct path (pun intended) to take when it came to gear, technique, safety, and comfort.
+It was not always this way, though.
+We made some amateur backpacking mistakes when we first started out, fumbling around in the proverbial dark for some sort of light switch to show us the correct path (pun intended) to take when it came to gear, technique, safety, and comfort.

-Through some hard earned wisdom, and some help from others who came before us, we have compiled a "Start Here" backpacking guide: How To Avoid a Beginner Backpacking Shit Show.
-You will make at least one of these mistakes, and will most likely make several, but we are here to help you reduce as many blunders as possible.
-Simply put... read this article, do your homework, prepare appropriately, and be smart and respectful.
+Through some hard earned wisdom, and help from others who came before us, we have compiled a "start here" backpacking guide: How To Avoid a Beginner Backpacking Shit Show.
+Yes, it is a shit show… at least starting out.
+You will make at least one of these mistakes, most likely several, but we are here to help you reduce as many blunders as possible.
+Simply put... read this article, do your homework, prepare appropriately, be smart and respectful.
 If it seems like a bad idea, it probably is.